akchonya/aiogram-3-faq/docs/deeper_knowledge.md

 ## Deploying

 If you are ready to show off your bot you would need to host it somewhere.
 There are a lot of [affordable hostings](https://t.me/about_aiogram/12) that you can choose from.

+!!!
+Tip "My experience"
+    I have personally been using [MVPS.net](https://www.mvps.net/) and have no complaints.
+However,  it's important to understand the basics of SSH protocol usage.

 To make the deployment as smooth as possible you'd better be familiar with [Docker](https://www.docker.com/) and [Git](https://git-scm.com/) (with, for example, [GitHub](https://github.com/)).